BEHIND THE WHEEL: Porsche 911 Carrera S

 From RM 930,000

 As much as it is perfect but in truth, it is at best near-perfect.
 It is a better successor only if you have all the above mentioned options otherwise you would be left wishing that you had spent more to fill the centre console.
-The fact that the center front grill has come off and loosely fitted seat belt columns on the B-pillar after a year of ownership are quite unacceptable for something that is nudging a million ringgit.
-The 991 as a whole has been given proper upgrades as everything looks and feels expensive (if you tick the full leather option).
+The fact that the center front grill has come off and loosely fitted seat belt columns on the B-pillar after only a year of ownership is unacceptable for something that is nudging a million ringgit.
+The 991 as a whole, has been given proper upgrades as everything looks and feels expensive (if you tick the full leather option) since more than a few things have been inspired by the Panamera project.

 " Flat-6 and sports exhaust are two things one can never get enough of "

-Having spent an entire day in a 991 Carrera S doing the slow as well as fast bits (more of the latter), it has earned my utmost respect for only consuming 16.5 litres of fuel every 100 km.
-It has covered about 300 kilometres but I can’t help to feel that it has left me wishing for it to be more driver-involving.
+Having spent an entire day in a 991 Carrera S doing the slow as well as fast bits (mostly the latter), it has earned my utmost respect for only consuming 16.5 litres of fuel every 100 km.
+It has covered about 300 kilometres but I cannot help to feel that it has left me wishing for it to be more driver involvement.
 Even in Sports Plus mode, push it hard into a bend on a sunny day, it would first understeer then balance it out for you.
 Push harder and give it a flick would only grant you a little slide which is all good if a balanced handling characteristic is what you are after.

 Porsche’s launch control system is the most straightforward one in the industry, steel brakes bite hard while the 3.8-litre block alongside the sports exhaust system takes centre stage.
-The noise it produces is one thing no one can never get enough of.
+The noise it produces is one thing no one can never get enough of even in your sleep that evening.

 At the end of the day, it does make you think if the Carrera S was deliberately made disconnected to leave room for more involving upcoming models.
-This means you'd be needing two 911s, a Carrera for everyday and a GT model for the weekends.
-As frequently as that comes to mind, my heart was left wanting the cruder, rawer 997.
+This means you would be needing two 911s, a Carrera for everyday and a GT model for the weekends.
+As frequently as that is in my mind, my heart was left wanting the cruder, rawer 997.